top of page

 Akash Abraham

-Akash Abraham is a freshman from Las Vegas, Nevada who is passionate about learning politics, economics, and law.
+Akash Abraham is a sophomore from Las Vegas, Nevada who is passionate about learning politics, economics, and law.
 He is primarily interested in American and South Asian politics as well as U.S. Supreme Court decisions.
 He is an Associate Editor for The W&L Spectator, a member of W&L's Cricket Club, and a member of the South Asian Student Association.
 Outside of academics, he enjoys spending time with friends and family, weightlifting, playing cricket, and watching professional sports.

 DSC_6687.jpg